SqueezyDough/browser-technologies-1920/README.md

 The app uses a progressive disclosed form with pagination.
 Fetching and sending user progression is handled server-side.
 This means the CORE functionality will always work.

 #### Usable
+##### HTML
+The app uses basic validation using HTML attributes.

+##### CSS
 The app uses CSS to style the form in a way the user expects.
-The app uses basic validation using HTML attributes.

 #### Pleasurable

-### Features
-* Return PIN that will open the form in its previous closed state.

-#### Browser support

-#### Accessibility issues
+##### JS
+###### Automatic return PIN
+JS stores the return PIN automatically in local storage when the window / browser is closed.
+On return it passes the return pin to the server to render the correct page and fill in all the field from the previous session.

+The progression bar on the bottom of the screen is multidemensional.
+Page progression is indicated via the number of filled circles.
+The disclosed form progression is indicated via the amount the circle is filled (from bottom to top)

 </details>